johnowhitaker/personal_site/posts/watch_b_grow.md

 - Run chromatography (inc. on TLC plates - new kit/skill)
 - Agar art with them
 - Try some liquid culture maybe?
-- Test different: plates (diff nutrients, some methanol source, low nutrient options, sucrose vs glycerine vs …), light vs dark, different temperatures.
-Explore how this affects pigment.
 - Test exposure to UV and how that affects pigment production.
 - Write up - would be a cool exploration!
 Especially if can be consistent extracting + photographing
-- (Recent (2023) paper identifying the gene poathways around carotenoid prod in mb:L vhttps://pmc.ncbi.nlm.nih.gov/articles/PMC10448405/) also this one https://pmc.ncbi.nlm.nih.gov/articles/PMC10448405/
-- (Note: “Some C30 carotenoids possess better antioxidant activity in both the physical and chemical quenching of reactive oxygen species” - these bacteria are common in plants promoting growth and hanging out on leaves, antioxidants are important to helo counteract UV irradiation)

 Read: